ponnhide/patchworklib/README.md

 <img src="img/ax35214.png" width="1000x1000">

-If you want to adjust the margins between objects, please do the following.
+If you want to adjust the margins between objects, please change the value of `.param["margin"]`.

 ```python
 pw.param["margin"]=0.2 #Default value is 0.5.